Police look for missing in wake of catastrophic Ida flooding

 NEW YORK (AP) — Police went door to door in search of more possible victims and drew up lists of the missing as the death toll rose to 49 on Friday in the catastrophic flooding set off across the Northeast by the remnants of Hurricane Ida.

-More than three days after the hurricane blew ashore in Louisiana, the storm’s rainy remains hit the Northeast with surprising fury on Wednesday and Thursday, submerging cars, swamping subway stations and basement apartments and drowning scores of people in five states.
+More than three days after the hurricane blew ashore in Louisiana, Ida’s rainy remains hit the Northeast with surprising fury on Wednesday and Thursday, submerging cars, swamping subway stations and basement apartments and drowning scores of people in five states.

-It overwhelmed urban drainage systems never meant to handle so much rain in such a short time — 3 inches in just an hour in New York.
+Intense rain overwhelmed urban drainage systems never meant to handle so much water in such a short time — a record 3 inches in just an hour in New York.

-Commuter train service north of New York City remained suspended or severely curtailed.
-In the Hudson Valley, train tracks were covered in several feet of mud.
-New York’s subways were running with delays or not at all.

-In Philadelphia, part of the crosstown Vine Street Expressway remained under water as people in neighborhoods along the swollen Schuylkill River started cleaning up and assessing the damage.
+On Friday, communities labored to haul away ruined vehicles, pump out homes and highways, clear away muck and other debris, restore mass transit and make sure everyone caught in the storm was accounted for.

+Even after clouds gave way to blue skies, some rivers and streams were still rising.
+Part of the swollen Passaic River in New Jersey wasn’t expected to crest until Friday night.

+While the storm ravaged homes and the electrical grid in Louisiana and Mississippi, leaving more than 800,000 people without power as of Friday, it seemingly proved more lethal over 1,000 miles away in the Northeast, where the death toll outstripped the 13 lives reported lost so far in the Deep South.

+Ida stands as the deadliest hurricane in the U.S. in four years.

-After the storm, fires broke out in several New Jersey homes and businesses that were largely inaccessible to firefighters because of the floodwaters.
-Authorities said they suspect gas leaks triggered by the flooding fed the blazes.
+In a second wave of calamity in the Northeast, fires broke out in swamped homes and businesses, many of them inaccessible to firefighters because of floodwaters.
+Authorities suspected gas leaks triggered by the flooding fed the flames.

+A banquet hall in Manville, New Jersey, exploded in flames around 2 a.m.
+Friday.
+Its owner, Jayesh Mehta, said he felt helpless and heartbroken looking at pictures and videos of his burning business.

+“I don’t know what to do and how to deal with something like this,” Mehta told NJ Advance Media.

+Officials said they wanted to get the highway reopened by Saturday afternoon, when thousands of people are expected to flock to the area for the two-day Made in America music festival, which the Mayor Jim Kenney was adamant will go on as planned.

+In New York City, teams of police officers knocked on doors to check for anyone left behind.
+Police reviewed emergency calls from when the storm hit to pinpoint where people may have been in harm’s way.
+Calls to the city’s 911 system peaked at 12 times above normal Wednesday night.

-“I don’t have an exact answer regarding how many people are actually missing, but we are going to continue to work hard throughout the day, throughout the evening to make sure we identify everyone’s location,” Rodney Harrison, New York City police chief of department, said Thursday.
+“I don’t have an exact answer regarding how many people are actually missing,” Rodney Harrison, chief of department for the New York City police, said Thursday night, “but we are going to continue to work hard throughout the day, throughout the evening to make sure we identify everyone’s location.”

 In Wilmington, Delaware, crews rescued more than 200 people after the Brandywine River reached record levels, swamping roads, bridges and homes.
-No major injuries or deaths were reported.
+No major injuries were reported.

-Elsewhere, work continued on hauling away ruined cars, clearing mud and other debris from streets and restoring transit service.

-In Philadelphia, crews worked seven large pumps to drain the flooded expressway, with officials giving no estimate on when the heavily trafficked interstate would fully reopen.
-An inch-thick layer of muck was left behind in the portions that were drying out.

 Leaders in some states pledged to examine whether anything could be done to prevent a catastrophe like this from happening again.